Russia's VTB may boost capital with new shares in 2013

-VLADIVOSTOK, Russia (Reuters) - Russia’s second-largest lender VTB (VTBR.MM) may carry out an extra share issue in 2013 to prop up its capital after prospects for such an issue this year had evaporated, Chief Executive Andrey Kostin said.
+VLADIVOSTOK, Russia, Sept 9 (Reuters) - Russia’s second-largest lender VTB may carry out an extra share issue in 2013 to prop up its capital after prospects for such an issue this year had evaporated, Chief Executive Andrey Kostin said.

 Banks across the globe are facing pressure on their capitals, which is a liquidity cushion essential to absorb shock such as the 2008-09 global crisis, euro zone debt woes and in some cases such as Russia - a rapid growth in lending.